Contenido principal

 % Set the antenna configuration

-% than Custom
+% Custom

-if ~strcmpi(ntnTDLChan.MIMOCorrelation,'Custom')
+if ~strcmpi(ntnTDLChan.MIMOCorrelation,"Custom")

 ntnTDLChan.NumTransmitAntennas = 1;